June 2nd is Sweet’s Syndrome UK Day. Share 5 key facts about Sweet’s syndrome to help spread awareness.

 3. Sweet’s syndrome is a form of neutrophilic dermatosis.
 These conditions occur as a result of lots of white blood cells called neutrophils infiltrating the tissues.
 They can sometimes be a sign of underlying illness, including cancer.

-5. Sweet’s syndrome is still a poorly understood condition, but causes include hypersensitivity reaction (not the same as allergic reaction), cytokine dysregulation and genetic susceptibility – some people (mainly Japanese) with Sweet’s syndrome are more likely to have the genetic marker HLA-B54.
+5. Sweet’s syndrome is still a poorly understood condition, but causes include hypersensitivity reaction, cytokine dysregulation and genetic susceptibility – some people (mainly Japanese) with Sweet’s syndrome are more likely to have the genetic marker HLA-B54.
 However, this does not mean that Sweet’s syndrome is a genetic condition.